 Highlighting key regulators through expression profiles

 Key regulators are often associated with disease progression, so variants that affect such regulation should be prioritized[34].
-RADAR tried to find such key regulators by combining the RBP regulatory network information with expression profiles.
-Specifically, we first constructed the RBP network from eCLIP binding peaks and defined the gene differential expression status from disease and normal cell types.
-Then for each RBP, we quantified its regulation power by associating its network connectivity with aggregated disease-to-normal differential expressions from many samples.
-We applied this approach on 19 cancer types from TCGA and the regulation powers are given in Fig. 4.
-We found that among many of the RBPs with larger regulation power have been reported as cancer-associated genes (Supplementary Table S8).
+RADAR finds such key regulators by combining the RBP regulatory network information with expression profiles.
+Specifically for cancer, we first constructed the RBP network from eCLIP binding peaks and used the TCGA data to define the gene differential expression status from disease and normal cell types (see Methods).
+Then for each RBP, we quantified its regulation potential by associating its network connectivity with aggregated disease-to-normal differential expressions from many samples.
+We applied this approach on 19 cancer types from TCGA and the regulation potentials are given in Fig. 4.
+The values of the regulation potential (β1, see Methods) for all cancer types and RBPs are provided in supplementary Table S7.
+We found that among the RBPs with larger regulation potential, many have been reported as cancer-associated genes (Supplementary Table S8).
+For RBPs with high regulation potentials from aggregated expression analysis, we also performed a patient-wise regulation potential inference, where the differential expression of a gene is determined as the normalized difference between an individual patient’s tumor and normal expressions (see methods).
+Then, we tried to associate this individual regulation potential with disease prognosis.
+We downloaded the patient survival data from TCGA and performed survival analysis using the survival package in R (version 2.4.1-3).
 Interestingly, the regulatory power of two key RBPs PPIL4 and SUB1 were found to be significantly associated with patient survival (Fig. 4C).

-In our RADAR framework, we further highlight variants that are associated with RBPs with high regulation power in their corresponding cancer types by adding extra score to their disease-specific scores (see more details in methods).
+In our RADAR framework, we further highlight variants that are associated with RBPs with high regulation potential in their corresponding cancer types by adding extra score to their disease-specific scores (see more details in methods).
 We can easily extend such analysis for other diseases by incorporating differential expression profiles from others cohorts such as GTEx[35, 36].

 Up-weighting key elements from either prior knowledge or mutational profiles

 RADAR reconsiders the functional impact difference among RBP peaks by their associated genes.
 For example, users can input a prioritized gene list, such as well-documented risk genes for the disease of interest.
 Alternatively, genes that undergo significant expression or epigenetic changes are mostly cell-type-specific and can be used to highlight more relevant variants.
-Our RADAR framework will up-weight all the RBP peaks that are close to these genes defined by users.
+Our RADAR framework will up-weight all the RBP peaks that are close to these genes.

 In addition, RADAR can incorporate somatic variant recurrence, which has been widely used to discover key disease regions, to reweight different RBP peaks.
 Peaks with more somatic mutations than expected are often considered to be disease-driving[37-39].
 Here, we first defined a local background somatic mutation rate from a large cohort of cancer patients to evaluate the mutation burden in each RBP peak (see details in methods).
 Variants that are associated with burdened elements are given higher priority in our scoring scheme.